-Let’s talk books!
-They have always been an escape for me since I could grasp the concept.
+Let’s talk books first.
+These beautiful little worlds have always been an escape for me since I could grasp the concept.
 Leaving your world for a period of time to indugle in a steamy romance or live in a castle surrounded by dragons?
 I don’t know about you, but I’ll take it ten times out of ten!
-I always think back to second grade where we first learned how to write short stories.
-The act of creating a whole world out of where your imagination took you to me was absolutely remarkable to me, I couldn’t stop writing.
-I found myself at home with a composition notebook constantly looking to write more stories.
+I always think back to when I first experienced writing short stories–the second grade.
+The act of creating a whole world from your imagination was absolutely remarkable to me, I couldn’t stop writing.
+I found myself at home with a composition notebook constantly looking to write more and more stories.
 One in particular which I’ve always remembered titled; The Substitute Teacher.
 It was my game changer.

-By the time high school rolled around I found myself falling deeper into mysteries and romances were the genre to take over.
+When I arrived at high school, mysteries and romances were the genre to take over.
 I sought out James Patterson books and one by one consumed The Women’s Murder Club series.
-With that, The Notebook and A Walk To Remember by Nicholas Sparks.
-Aside from my own reads, in English class we read books like, The Kite Runner by Khaled Hosseini, The Lovely Bones by Alice Sebold, and Of Mice and Men by John Steinbeck.
+With that, stories like The Notebook and A Walk To Remember by Nicholas Sparks.
+Aside from my own reads, during class we read books like, The Kite Runner by Khaled Hosseini, The Lovely Bones by Alice Sebold, and Of Mice and Men by John Steinbeck.
 The world of books for me kept on expanding while my mind kept absorbing the knowledge.